Developing a weapon

 - Projectile names.
 If the name of an object colliding with the unit meets a certain pattern, then damage may be dealt according to the properties of that name.
 Recognized patterns are listed in the table below.

 - Collision speed.
 If the name does not match any recognized pattern, then high-speed collisions will be evaluated based on the relative velocity of the object with which the unit has collided.
 Because this is a relative calculation, a unit propelled at high speeds may take damage from impacting a stationary object.
-The minimum relative velocity to cause damage is 20 m/s.
+Only velocities above 20.0 m/s will cause significant damage.

 |atos:<num>||Deals num points of damage.|

 |meleedamage||Deals a constant 30 points of damage.
 Used by, e.g., Kojima Industries weapons.
 (Due to a bug, this was 75 points of damage prior to 12.0.9.)|

 |[AT_DMG]||Deals a constant 30 points of damage.
 Used by LBA weapons.|